BBC Parliament: History

 On 14 October 2016, the channel received a new look and new idents, its first revamp since 2009.
 The channel's current identity went live on Monday 10 October 2016 with refreshed music and idents based on clock workings, with colours and images derived from the flags and assemblies of the British home countries and the European Parliament.

 In July 2018, the BBC announced that the output on the channel was to be cut back, discontinuing all programming produced for the channel other than parliamentary coverage, and closing the channel entirely during summer months when Parliament and the devolved assemblies are not sitting.
 The move has been criticised by many including the former House of Commons Speaker John Bercow.
 In October 2018, the BBC announced that it had shelved these plans.

-From 26 July until 31 August 2021, BBC Parliament simulcast the BBC News Channel during a parliamentary recess.
-This was the first time the channel had done this – previously, BBC Parliament broadcast highlights from the previous session during recesses.
-This is part of a range of cutbacks to the channel which also sees the end of coverage of party conferences as well as the ending of The Day in Parliament and The Week in Parliament and to all other programming made for the channel.
-Coverage of the House of Lords and Select committees is also significantly reduced.
-Also, the Sunday broadcasts of national political shows, C-SPAN and a repeat of Question Time have stopped.
-Consequently, the channel now operates a 24-hour schedule consisting of nothing other than live and recorded coverage from Westminster and the devolved chambers.
-The rebroadcasting of the BBC News Channel has taken place during subsequent recesses and it appears as though this will now be the case during the summer, Christmas and Easter recesses.
+From 26 July until 31 August 2021, for the first time BBC Parliament simulcast the BBC News channel during a parliamentary recess.
+This replaced the loop of highlights from the previous Parliamentary session.
+Starting to broadcast the BBC News Channel during the three major recesses was part of a range of cutbacks to the channel which saw the channel focus only on live and recorded coverage from Westminster and the devolved chambers.
+Coverage of the House of Lords and Select committees was also reduced.
+The channel's wider political coverage ended at this point.
+This saw the channel end its mostly live coverage of party conferences, its broadcasts of the BBC's national political shows, its Sunday lunchtime simulcast of C-SPAN and repeat of Question Time all finished, as did all archive programming.
+The bespoke highlights programmes The Day in Parliament and The Week in Parliament and all other programming made for the channel also ended at this point.

-In April 2022, BBC Parliament began broadcasting in high-definition, initially only on the Virgin Media platform, and was later made available on Sky and Freesat in February 2023.
-Following the death of Elizabeth II, the channel broadcast Queen Elizabeth's lying in state from 14 September 2022 for several days.
+In April 2022, BBC Parliament began broadcasting in high-definition, initially only on the Virgin Media platform, BBC Parliament in HD came to Sky and Freesat in February 2023.

+Following the death of Elizabeth II, the channel broadcast continuous coverage of the four days of Queen Elizabeth's lying in state.